sedol1339/files/abstracts.md

 Chung, Y.-A., & Glass, J. (2018).
 Speech2Vec: A Sequence-to-Sequence Framework for Learning Word Embeddings from Speech. arXiv, 1803.08976.
 Retrieved from https://arxiv.org/abs/1803.08976v2

+Glarner, T., Hanebrink, P., Ebbers, J., & Haeb-Umbach, R. (2018).
+Full Bayesian Hidden Markov Model Variational Autoencoder for Acoustic Unit Discovery. doi: 10.21437/Interspeech.2018-2148

+Narayanan, A., Misra, A., Sim, K. C., Pundak, G., Tripathi, A., Elfeky, M., ...Bacchiani, M. (2018).
+Toward domain-invariant speech recognition via large scale training. arXiv, 1808.05312.
+Retrieved from https://arxiv.org/abs/1808.05312v1

+    - A problem: when ASR is used in conditions that do not match the training domain, performance significantly drops.
+    - We combine large scale training data from multiple application domains, obtaining 162K hours of speech, and simulate conditions like background noise, codecs and sample rates.
+    - We train a model that is robust to multiple application domains, and variations like codecs and noise, and allows for rapid adaptation for unseen conditions (using as little as 10 hours of data from a new domain - and performing on par with domain specific model trained from scratch using 70 times as much data).

 Oord, A. v. d., Li, Y., & Vinyals, O. (2018).
 Representation Learning with Contrastive Predictive Coding. arXiv, 1807.03748.
 Retrieved from https://arxiv.org/abs/1807.03748v2

     - We propose a Contrastive Predictive Coding for unsupervised learning and demonstrate its effectiveness on four distinct domains: speech, images, text and reinforcement learning in 3D environments.
     - We stand for unsupervised pre-training, since it learns more general features than supervised pre-training.
 For example, in ASR pre-training features that are useful to transcribe human speech may be less suited for speaker identification, or music genre prediction.
 So, ASR pre-trained features will lack certain information.
 Same for image pre-training.
     - One way for unsupervised learning is to predict future observations (predictive coding).
     - We propose to compress raw data into a latent embedding space and train to predict future in this space (fig. 1) with autoregressive models.
 We rely on Noise-Contrastive Estimation for the loss function.

+Snyder, D., Garcia-Romero, D., Sell, G., Povey, D., & Khudanpur, S. .
+X-Vectors: Robust DNN Embeddings for Speaker Recognition.
+2018 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+IEEE. doi: 10.1109/ICASSP.2018.8461375

+Tjandra, A., Sakti, S., & Nakamura, S. (2018).
+Machine Speech Chain with One-shot Speaker Adaptation. arXiv, 1803.10525.
+Retrieved from https://arxiv.org/abs/1803.10525v1

+Aksan, E., & Hilliges, O. (2019).
+STCN: Stochastic Temporal Convolutional Networks. arXiv, 1902.06568.
+Retrieved from https://arxiv.org/abs/1902.06568v1

 Ardila, R., Branson, M., Davis, K., Henretty, M., Kohler, M., Meyer, J., ...Weber, G. (2019).
 Common Voice: A Massively-Multilingual Speech Corpus. arXiv, 1912.06670.
 Retrieved from https://arxiv.org/abs/1912.06670v2